facebook

 This subject introduces the fundamental concepts of machine learning.
 Topics covered include supervised and unsupervised learning and classification.

-This subject covers graphing fundamentals, graphing properties and building dashboards for reporting purposes using relevant statistical modelling and analysis techniques.
-The subject also introduces the knowledge and skills to apply the data storytelling framework and principles of data visualisation to enable business users to communicate and narrate findings relevant to business contexts.
+This subject introduces the knowledge and skills required to apply the data storytelling framework and principles of data visualisation to enable business users to communicate and narrate findings relevant to business contexts.
+It also covers graphing fundamentals, graphing properties and knowledge of how to build dashboards for reporting purposes using relevant statistical modelling and analysis techniques.

 Subject Code Subject Credit Units

-This subject introduces students to the concepts of distributed ledgers and the foundation of blockchain technology.
+This subject introduces the concepts of distributed ledgers and the foundation of blockchain technology.
+The techniques and tools of writing smart contract and its deployment onto a blockchain will be covered.
 It will also cover the application of blockchain in financial services.
-Students will develop an understanding of the blockchain development tools, create and deploy smart contracts and decentralised applications.

 Subject Code Subject Credit Units